yvesgurcan/adventure/resume.md

 You start skimming the document but he interrupts you.
 "Oh, did you want it in a different format?
 I know some people prefer [.docx](https://yvesgurcan.com/resume.docx) for some reason."

 You're about to respond but he interrupts you again.
-"My CV is on [Stack Overflow](https://stackoverflow.com/cv/yvesgurcan) as well.
-Anyway.
+"My CV is on [Stack Overflow](https://stackoverflow.com/cv/yvesgurcan) as well and... er...
+Nevermind.
+I'll let you read.
 Take your time.
-Come back later if you want."
+Ask me questions if you want.
+Or come back later.
+I'll be here!"
 You can feel that he is staring at you while you're reading.

 - [You read the document while standing here.](read-resume)
 - ["Thanks!
 I'll come back later then."](later)